Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

 We will duplicate the file "sample-xelatex.tex", but you may need to choose another one.
 Consult with the conference if you face this situation and ask which template would be the most appropriate to use.
 Then, move the duplicated file out of the "samples" folder and into the main folder.
 This is important since LaTeX expects the auxiliary files in the same folder as your template.

+!!! note

-> Often, the LaTeX-files will contain helpful comments.
+    Often, the LaTeX-files will contain helpful comments.
 For example, the ACM template tells you that, "[f]or submission and review of your manuscript please change the command to \documentclass[manuscript, screen, review]{acmart}."
 Take note of these comments as they may contain important information for your own submission.

 Now that we have a "master" template, we have to ensure that it works with Pandoc.
 For that, we have to place a `$body$` variable somewhere in between the commands `\begin{document}` and `\end{document}`.
 Many LaTeX templates provide you with some samples to show you how the template is intended to be used.